This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 ,

-At that 20 minute point, George, the 2nd In Command, glides by the nice little onsite office Joel had been getting used to.
+After about 20 minutes, George, the 2nd In Command, glides by that nice little onsite office Joel had been getting used to.

-George still has remnants of a wide-eyed "Are You kidding me?!" look I hadn't seen in the few months of working together.
+George has a wide-eyed "Are You kidding me?!" look I hadn't seen in the few months of working together.

 He had just spoken to Jack.